 If your website can be found in the major search engines results pages this will help to raise your profile and you should think about ensuring your website is visible in this way.
 If you are not already listed, the easiest way to get listed is to submit your website directly to the search engines.
 You may consider doing this for the two main search engines; Google and Bing.

-You may also submit your practice to Google Local, Google's local business listings.
+You may also submit your practice to Google My Business, Google's local business listings.
 Having a listing means that your practice may appear marked on a map when people search for relevant services in their area.
 If you do this remember to regularly review and update your information.
-Please note - Google Local will allow verified users to rate and review your business.
+Please note - Google My Business will allow verified users to rate and review your business.

 It may be worth thinking about 'rich snippets', which are the few lines of text that appear under every search result.
 These are designed to give users a sense of what's on the page and why it is relevant to their query.
 Guidelines on rich snippets can be found in Google's support pages.

 Social media channels can be used to raise your profile online and assist you in building a reputation for quality and expertise.
 Our social media practice note has full information on using social media.

 Even if you decide not to use social media channels such as Twitter or Facebook, you may consider registering your practice name with them to prevent it being registered by third parties.